3mdeb/conferences/2024/XenSummit/Challenges_and_Status_of_Enabling_TrenchBoot_in_Xen_Hypervisor.md

 - TrustedBoot (tboot) supports only Intel TXT
 - Is an exokernel and Xen (or any other kernel) has to be aware of its presence
-]
+- Supports Linux and multiboot protocols
+- Requires a couple of lines to be added to GRUB menu configuration file ]
 .right-column50[